 Cup and Cone

 Family operated, this ice cream shack serves soft-serve ice cream and sherbets.
-A favorite with area residents, it draws a line every evening.
+A favorite with locals, it draws a line every evening.

 Big Dipper Sweets & Ice Cream

-Open seasonally, features Bridgeman's ice cream, Abdallah chocolates, espresso drinks, smoothies, malts, and sundaes.
+Open seasonally, this shop on the North Shore Scenic Drive features Bridgeman's ice cream, Abdallah chocolates, espresso drinks, smoothies, malts and sundaes.
+Don't miss the adjacent stores, including the Agate Shop & Museum.

 Gordy's Warming House

-Warm up with coffee, and chill out with 32 flavors of ice cream.
+Warm up with coffee, then chill out with 32 flavors of ice cream.
+If you're still hungry, the famous Gordy's Hi Hat burger joint is next door.

 The PortLand Malt Shoppe